paris-swc/advanced-numpy-lesson/03-indexing.md

 array([   0,   10,   20,   30,   40,   50,   60, -100,   80, -100])
 ```

 When a new array is created by indexing with an array of integers, the new array has the same shape than the array of integers.
-Note that the array returns a copy and not a view.
+Note that fancing indexing returns a copy and not a view.

 ```
 >>> a = np.arange(10)